Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 (anticholinergic = acting against the neurotransmitterNeurotransmitters are chemical messengers that transmit signals from one neuron to the next across the synaptic cleft.
 They are essential for numerous functions of the nervous system, including mood, sleep, and motor skills. acetylcholine)

-Furthermore, there are many interactions with other medications.
+In addition, there are many interactions with other medications.

 Antidepressants act on the nervous system through complex mechanisms.
 They increase the concentration of certain neurotransmitters such as serotonin, norepinephrineNorepinephrine is a neurotransmitter and hormone that plays an important role in the stress response and in regulating blood pressure and heart rate.
 It acts similarly to epinephrine, but has specific functions in the nervous system., and dopamineDopamine is a neurotransmitter found in various parts of the brain and plays a role in regulating movement, motivation, emotional pleasure, and reward. in the synaptic cleft by blocking their reuptake.
-This leads to a toxic overstimulation of the central and autonomic nervous systems.
+This leads to toxic overstimulation of the central and autonomic nervous system.

 - MAO inhibitors also indirectly increase serotonin and norepinephrineNorepinephrine is a neurotransmitter and hormone that plays an important role in the stress response and in regulating blood pressure and heart rate.
 It acts similarly to epinephrine, but has specific functions in the nervous system. levels and can cause dramatic symptoms, especially in combination with other medications.